 This polarized political system (part of Masculinity) linked with the motivation to win (also part of Masculinity) at all cost, makes the whole election system such a tough fight.

 The way the votes are counted comes roughly down to who has 50% of the votes + 1 vote.
 That gives the winner his/her majority.

-But when finally the winner is declared, all ex-candidates congratulate the winner and ask/tell their electorate to side by the new President Elect.
+But when finally the winner is declared, all ex-candidates congratulate the winner and ask/tell their electorate to side with the new President-Elect.

 That’s the way it has always been, and this year it won’t be any different.
 It will turn ugly.
 Candidates will drop out or are forced to stop because of the smear campaigns.
 But on the evening of November 3rd the country will unite again as one and continue business as usual.

 I’m curious to hear/read your opinion.
 Please leave a comment here below.

 Get a Taste of How Chris Presents, Watch his TEDx Talk

 European Office (Paris) Whatsapp: +32476524957

 The Americas (USA; Atlanta, GA; también en Español): +1 678 301 8369